cpske/Prog2/assignments/week2/PA1.md

 Create a file named `cash.py` containing 3 classes:

 * **Cash** - a subclass of Money.
-It does not add any new behavior to Money, but the constructor verifies that the **value is positive** before calling the superclass constructor.  (*This is easy.*)
+It does not add any new behavior to Money, but the constructor verifies that the **value is positive** before calling the superclass constructor.
-  - if the value is not positive, raise a ValueError
+  - if the value is not positive, raise a **ValueError**.

 * **Coin** - a subclass of Cash.
 Coin is like Cash with these changes:
   - it has a `_year` attribute that is the year the object was created (like the mint date on physical coins).